-1. THAT Council resolve to commence preparation of a Planning Proposal to list properties Nos.
-50, 52, 54 and 56 Parraween Street, Cremorne as a group under Schedule 5 of the North Sydney Local Environmental Plan 2013.

-2. THAT as part of this work, Council request access to the internal areas of the properties for the purpose of preparation of a more detailed photographic inventory.

-3. THAT Council note that the preparation of a Planning Proposal will necessitate referral of the draft documentation to the North Sydney Local Planning Panel in the first instance.

-4. THAT Council resolve to nominate the Hayden Orpheum Picture Palace for inclusion on the State Heritage Register for listing under the Heritage Act 1977 and commence the process with the Office of Environment and Heritage.
+- 1. THAT Council resolve to commence preparation of a Planning Proposal to list properties Nos.
+50, 52, 54 and 56 Parraween Street, Cremorne as a group under Schedule 5 of the North Sydney Local Environmental Plan 2013. - 2.
+THAT as part of this work, Council request access to the internal areas of the properties for the purpose of preparation of a more detailed photographic inventory. - 3.
+THAT Council note that the preparation of a Planning Proposal will necessitate referral of the draft documentation to the North Sydney Local Planning Panel in the first instance. - 4.
+THAT Council resolve to nominate the Hayden Orpheum Picture Palace for inclusion on the State Heritage Register for listing under the Heritage Act 1977 and commence the process with the Office of Environment and Heritage.

+This item was determined at the Extraordinary Council meeting held Monday 7 November 2022.

 10.18.
-North Sydney Community Centre Joint Strategic Plan Review 2021/22
+North Sydney Community Centre - Joint Strategic Plan Review 2021/22

-AUTHOR: Rebecca Aukim, Director Community & Library Services To report on the 2021/22 review of the North Sydney Community Centre's
+AUTHOR: Rebecca Aukim, Director Community & Library Services

-Joint Strategic Plan with Council.
+To report on the 2021/22 review of the North Sydney Community Centre's Joint Strategic Plan with Council.

 North Sydney Community Centre (NSCC) is an independent, not for profit organisation that is run by a volunteer board.
 The Centre's Joint Strategic Plan 2020-2025 was endorsed by Council 28 June 2021, and each financial year the Centre provides a review of the Joint Strategic Plan.